About play and cognitive development for school-age children

 School-age children can absorb new information quickly and are excited by learning.

-Playing with your child can keep you close and help to strengthen your relationship.
+And playing with your child keeps you close and strengthens your relationship.
 This is important as your child goes through the ups and downs that can sometimes come with starting school, coping with new routines and making new friends.

 Thinking ability and self-esteem

 are closely linked at this age.
 Worries, big and small, can easily distract your child from thinking clearly and learning.
 Fear of failure or being made fun of can also become barriers.
 Taking the time to talk with your child can help your child overcome these worries.

 What to expect: cognitive development in school-age children

 With time, practice and experience, your school-age child will probably: